 The guest list should include people who are also invited to the wedding, as it would be rude and awkward to invite someone to the shower but not the main event.

-Traditionally, the bridal shower is a women-only affair, consisting of the bride-to-be’s closest female friends and relatives and the close relatives of her spouse-to-be, such as their mother, sisters, grandmother, or other family members.
+Traditionally, the bridal shower is a women-only affair, consisting of the bride-to-be’s closest female friends, relatives, and the close relatives of her spouse-to-be, such as their mother, sisters, grandmother, or other family members.

 However, modern couples may opt for a coed or joint shower that includes partners, friends, and family of all genders.
-So there isn’t a clear answer to the question “Who gets invited to the bridal shower?” as it’s all up to the host’s budget and venue capacity.
-But it would be better if you keep the number of guests intimate and manageable.
+So there isn’t a clear answer to the question, “Who gets invited to the bridal shower?” as it’s all up to the host’s budget and venue capacity.
+But it would be better to keep the number of guests intimate and manageable.

 >>> Maybe you’re interested in: Bridal Shower Invitation Wording: Examples & Etiquette